 There’s no question divorce is hard on you.

 Imagine taking all the stress they undoubtedly feel about an uncertain future, the worries to where they’ll live, the feeling like this was somehow their fault.
 And put them in the middle of a family law attorney-driven divorce.

 With each letter, phone call, demand and argument sent back and forth between your divorce lawyers, the process becomes more and more adversarial.

 And soon you and your spouse may be so busy fighting you’ll have no time to focus on your children.
 Let alone agree what’s best for them.

 Do you really want your child taking the stand in family law court being forced to answer the question, “Do you want to live with your mother or your father?”

-That’s exactly what could happen in litigation if you don’t mediate.
+That’s exactly what could happen in traditional litigation if you don’t mediate.

 Divorce mediators treat you as parents.
 Not as litigants.

 Every decision in mediation is made with one thing in mind: